Samsung’s new Galaxy phone is coming next month — and you can reserve it now | CNN Underscored

-Samsung just launched its reservation page, where you can reserve the next Galaxy smartphone, the upcoming Galaxy Book laptop, or both.
-Reserving each product individual will get you $50 in free Samsung Credit that you can use on Samsung.com, while reserving both at once will get you $100.
+Samsung just launched its reservation page where you can reserve the next Galaxy smartphone, the upcoming Galaxy Book laptop or both.
+Reserving each product individually will get you $50 in free Samsung Credit that you can use on samsung.com, while reserving both at once will get you $100.
 Note that making a reservation doesn’t lock you into a preorder or require any payment info — you’re simply putting your name and email down so that you’ll be notified as soon as the new devices actually are available to purchase.

 As for what’s coming, Samsung is almost certainly teasing the long-rumored Galaxy S23 series.
 The “Reserve Now” image on Samsung’s website features three fancy-looking camera lenses — a staple of Galaxy flagships — and a teaser video reads “made for Moonlight,” hinting that the upcoming phones may take even better shots in the dark.
 Also, we’re just speculating, but that blue hue in the video would make for a great phone color.